Thinking Functionally with Haskell勉強メモ: 第5章2 確定したマスの情報をベースにフィルタ

 という等式が成り立つことが証明できた。まったく同じ理屈で

-filter (all nodups . rows) . expand = filter (all nodups . rows) . expand . rows . map pruneRow . rows
+filter (all nodups . rows) . expand = filter (all nodups . rows) . expand . rows . map pruneRow . rows filter (all nodups . cols) . expand = filter (all nodups . cols) . expand . cols . map pruneRow . cols

 も成り立つ。

-boxs . map pruneRow . boxsは、Matrixをまず3x3の区切りの集まりに変換し、各集まりに対して確定したマスの数を取り除くpruneRowを適用し、またboxを適用する。boxを適用したMatrixboxを再度適用すると形はもとに戻るので、最終的には「3x3の区切りをただしくpruneしただけ」という結果が残る。
+boxs . map pruneRow . boxsは、Matrixをまず3x3の区切りの集まりに変換し、各集まりに対して確定したマスの数を取り除くpruneRowを適用し、またboxを適用する。boxを適用したMatrixにboxを再度適用すると形はもとに戻るので、最終的には「3x3の区切りをただしくpruneしただけ」という結果が残る。

 なのでpruneBy f = f . map pruneRow . fを定義して